ChristosMaglaras/Covid-19-Averse-Vaccine-Response-Prediction/README.md

 Author: Christos Maglaras<br>
 Date : 4/14/2021
 ## Stakeholder
 This project is mainly focused on serving the induvidual by providing an prediction based on personal information of the possibility of a negative reaction from one of the Covid-19 vaccines.
 It could also be applied in a medical center such as a clinic or hospital to screen patients easily and quickly.
-If you would like to know your or anothers risk of illness from one of the three available vaccines you may enter some or all of your personal information into the following web form ~flask link~.
+If you would like to know your or anothers risk of illness from one of the three available vaccines you may enter some or all of your personal information into the flask application available within this repository.
 Successfully being able to predict the outcome of a patient utilizing nothing more than an online form would be higly beneficial to the patient of course, but also the healthcare system by decreasing the amount of strain placed on hospitals.

 ## Data
 The data utilized for this project has been sourced from the CDC VAERS system, a public dataset consisting of thirty years of domestic adverse vaccine events.
 Medical professionals and vaccine manufactures are required to report all adverse reactions that come to their attention.
 While they are required to submit records, anyone can submit a report of their experience.
 The data consists of general informations such as age and sex, vaccination information like the administration facility and brand, and health information such as preexisting illnesses, allergies, and medications they may take.
 This dataset contains roughly 70,000 records containing covid-19 vaccines, and is updated every two weeks with new records.
 You can collect the data [Here](https://vaers.hhs.gov/data/datasets.html?).